Original Sin (comics): Issue #2

 Black Legacy: An author named Rebecca Stevens seeks out Dane Whitman, telling him she knows the legacy of the Ebony Blade and how every wielder of it succumbs to its dark curse.
 She says the explosion of the Watcher's Eye let her see how Whitman, as the Black Knight, nearly killed an armored criminal.
 She insists she can help but Whitman tells her to go away, claiming he has it under control while in reality barely holding on.

 Before Your Eyes: As he flies through the air from a car accident gone wrong, Howard the Duck reflects on how the Watcher's Eye revealed he was destined to be the most brilliant mind on his planet (and perhaps the galaxy) but hid from it.
 He uses his knowledge to save himself, falling into a dumpster as a sign of how much he has wasted his potential.

 Issue #3

 Whispers of War: Lineage, an Inhuman with the ability to absorb the life force of other Inhumans and have their faces appear on his skin, hears from a "seedling" Inhuman killed during the Orb's attack.
-The man tells Lineage of how, in the past, Black Bolt fought a Kree force trying to use the Terrigan Mists, wiping them out.
+The man tells Lineage of how, in the past, Black Bolt fought a Kree force trying to use the Terrigen Mists, wiping them out.
 Lineage realizes Black Bolt thus kicked off the war between the Inhumans and the Kree and plans to use this for his own ends.

 Bury the Lead: The eye of the murdered Uatu revealed that J. Jonah Jameson had fired a former Daily Bugle employee for viewing an embarrassing article that he wrote in which he praised Spider-Man in his early days of being a wrestler.